-Optomed operates globally and is thus exposed to currency exchange risks.
+We operate globally and are thus exposed to currency exchange risks.

-The company is exposed to foreign exchange rate risks arising from fluctuations in currency exchange rates, especially with regards to USD, EUR and RMB.
-Currency rates, along with demand cycles, can result in significant swings in the prices of the raw materials needed to produce the Company's goods, sales prices and OPEX.
+The Company is exposed to foreign exchange rate risks arising from fluctuations in currency exchange rates, especially with regards USD, EUR and RMB.
+Currency rates, along with demand cycles, can result in significant swings in the prices of the raw materials needed to produce our goods and our sales prices and OPEX.